 - 3.1.
-Dunsford Community Academy admits: - Two-year-olds from their second birthday as a paid place. - Eligible two-year-olds funded from the start of the term following their second birthday - Eligible two-year-olds funded as rising three-year-olds at the start of the term in which they have their third birthday - Non-funded two-year-olds from the start of the term following their second birthday. - Non-funded two-year-olds as rising three-year-olds at the start of the term in which they have their third birthday. - Early Years Education funded three- and four-year-olds from the start of the term following their third birthday. - Non-funded three- and four-year-olds from the start of the term following their third birthday.
+Dunsford Community Academy admits: - Eligible two-year-olds funded from their second birthday under the 9-23 months working family's eligibility. - Eligible two-year-olds funded from the start of the term following their second birthday families receiving additional government support.

+- Non-funded two-year-olds from the start of the term from their second birthday. - Early Years Education funded three- and four-year-olds from the start of term following their third birthday. - Non-funded three- and four-year-olds from their third birthday.